meganz/mpenc_doc/source/background.rst

-Active communications attack (on the entire transport) This is the standard attack that all modern communications systems should protect against - i.e. a transport-level "man in the middle" that can inject, drop, replay and reorder packets.
-Generally (and in practise mostly) channels are bi-directional - so we must assume that the attacker, if they are able to target one member, then they are able to target all members, by attacking the channel in the opposite direction.
+Active communications attack (on the entire transport) This is the standard attack that all modern communications systems should protect against -- i.e. a transport-level "man in the middle" who can inject, drop, replay and reorder packets.
+Generally (and in practise mostly) channels are bi-directional -- so we must assume that the attacker, if they are able to target one member, then they are able to target all members, by attacking the channel in the opposite direction.

+  Since this a baseline requirement, the powers defined below should be taken to *include* the ability to actively attack the transport during any attack.

 Leak identity secrets (of some targets)
   This refers to all of the secret material needed for a subject to establish a